Lighten up Hair Photobleaching & Genetics

-Not only do the sun's ultraviolet rays cause our skin to tan, freckle, and (ouch) burn, UV rays also break down the hair's pigment molecules.
-Researchers have studied UV exposure across a diversity of hair colors and textures and found that the sun breaks down proteins in all hair types.
-While some hair types are more likely to lighten color than others, reducing the amount of time spent in the sun is important for everyone's overall hair health.
+Not only do the sun’s ultraviolet rays cause our skin to tan, freckle, and (ouch) burn, UV rays also break down the hair’s pigment molecules.
+Researchers have studied UV exposure through a diversity of hair colours and textures and found that the sun breaks down proteins in all hair types.
+While some hair types are more likely to lighten colour than others, reducing the amount of time spent in the sun is important for everyone’s overall hair health.

 The genetic link